fredc0088/website_func_prototype/README.md

 ## Description

-Prototype of a website with php functionality like sending and receiving forms, registration and logged in status.
+Prototype of a website with php functionalities like sending and receiving forms, registration and logged in status.

 Currently hosted at: